Synthoid/ExportSheetData/docs/index.md

 ### Basic

 - [Export columns as child elements](xml/exportcolumnsaschildelements.md) - Export columns as child elements of their row's XML element
-- [Include first column in export](xml/includefirstcolumninexport.md) - Export the first column of a row as a distinct XML element
 - [Root element](xml/rootelement.md) - Name for the exported XML document's root element

 ### Advanced